Is this the age of digitized hyper-visibility,

 6. Unnecessary Soundtracks

 As a musician, I’ve always had big problems with triumphant or melodramatic movies – where the accompanying orchestral music is generally too loud, too tearful or both.
 It could also be a properly-written score, acrobatic and exuberant (a positive distraction, so to speak); in the majority of cases, by the way, it simply feels awkwardly intrusive (violins in outer space?) or emotionally despotic (should I feel sorry now?).
 The opposite happens in today’s predominant video production – namely the complementary vlogorama & zoomverse: tons of words, no music at all.
 So, here’s my counterbalancing turn: since I’m often a mute[d] spectator, I started searching for personal soundtracks to [silently!] add in the background; sometimes I even play or improvise on top of that audio sandwich.
 Actually, I already organized a couple of videohappenings like that.
-Ok, this is probably gonna be the topic of my following blogpost..
+Ok, I’m probably gonna be exploring this topic in one of the following blogposts..